Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 ## STEP 8: Configure Cloudneeti agent on AKS
 **This step is optional.**

-Deploying Cloudneeti agent on Azure Kubernetes Service enables compliance monitoring of Kubernetes cluster.
-An Azure docker agent is deployed to collect data for additional security policies.
+Cloudneeti includes and extends Azure Security center recommendations for AKS by deploying a Cloudneeti agent to Azure Kubernetes Cluster.
+A docker container agent is deployed to collect data for additional security policies.
+Cloudneeti then provides out-of-box mappings for all 13+ compliance frameworks included in the product.

 Please follow [link](../../onboardingGuide/configureCloudneetiAgentInKubernetesCluster/){target=_blank} for steps.